Block Marketplace and custom app access

 私のユーザーはどのような体験をするでしょうか?

-Blocking access via this rule will block access to certain data for currently installed Marketplace and custom apps, any updates to them, and future Marketplace and custom app installations.
-Users can no longer see it or interact on pages or work items, and if it provides experiences at the space or project level, the information it displays will be restricted by what it has access to (for example, Jira work item details).
+Blocking access through this control will block access to certain data for currently installed Marketplace and custom apps, any updates to them, and future Marketplace and custom app installations.
+Users can no longer see it or interact on pages or work items, and if it provides experiences at the space level, the information it displays will be restricted by what it has access to (for example, Jira work item details).
 If that Marketplace or custom app has its own data storage, it may retain data in line with its data retention policy.
 If you reinstall it during the data retention period, that data may still be retrieved and displayed when a user interacts with the Marketplace or custom app.
 Below are some general scenarios that apply to Marketplace apps, custom apps, third-party apps, and any other apps you add to your Atlassian apps.
 For more specific information, check the Other considerations section further down this page.

 Scenario 1: You block a custom app with external storage